 How about feel?
 Better players usually prefer forged irons made from one flowing grain of the metal, while others would improve their games with a cast club built with multiple metals that also enable weight to be moved behind the face of the irons for added power.

 Answering these fundamental questions about irons enable the right iron model to be picked.
 Adding the specifics to them is the next step.

-Steel shafts are heavier, less flexible, but more predictable for better and faster swinging players.
-Graphite works the other way to increase distance while being lighter and more flexible, and if swung too fast or hard, can cause issues controlling the direction of the ball.
-Knowing how fast or aggressive they swing is indicative of the shaft they will need.
+Steel shafts are heavier, less flexible, but more predictable for faster-swinging players.
+A graphite shaft works the other way to increase slower club head speeds and add distance while being lighter and more flexible, and if swung too fast or hard, can cause issues controlling the direction of the ball flight.
+Knowing how fast or aggressive the player you know swings are indicative of the shaft and shaft flex they will need.